-Crash code: 117\ Module: EXTM TMSETW entered in wrong system state (SQS interrupts not disabled).
-Crash code: 118 Module: EXTM TMUCHN is trying to remove from the ready queue a task that is absent from the queue.
+TMSETW entered in wrong system state (SQS interrupts not disabled).

+TMUCHN is trying to remove from the ready queue a task that is absent from the queue.
 Register R9 contains the address of the TCB.

-Crash code: 119 Module: EXIN A MAC or memory address translator (MAT) fault occurred while executing system code.
+A MAC or memory address translator (MAT) fault occurred while executing system code.
 The contents of register set 0 at the time the fault was detected are saved at EREGS.
 Registers RE and RF contain the interrupt old PSW.

-Crash code: 11A\ Module: EXTM TMATQ entered in wrong system state (SQS interrupts not disabled).
-Crash code: 11B\ Module: EXTM TMSTSW entered in wrong system state (SQS interrupts not disabled).
-Crash code: 11C\ Module: EXTM TMDISP entered in wrong system state (not NS).
-Crash code: 11D\ Module: EXTM TMRDISP entered in wrong system state (not NS).
-Crash code: llE\ Module: EXTM TMCDISP entered in wrong system state (not NS).
+Crash code: 11A Module: EXTM

+TMATQ entered in wrong system state (SQS interrupts not disabled).

+Crash code: 11B Module: EXTM

+TMSTSW entered in wrong system state (SQS interrupts not disabled).

+Crash code: 11C Module: EXTM

+TMDISP entered in wrong system state (not NS).

+Crash code: 11D Module: EXTM

+TMRDISP entered in wrong system state (not NS).

+Crash code: 11E Module: EXTM

+TMCDISP entered in wrong system state (not NS).

-Crash code: llF\ Module: EXTM TMSETW was passed an invalid TCB address.
+Crash code: 11F Module: EXTM

+TMSETW was passed an invalid TCB address.
 Register 9 contains the invalid TCB address.

-Crash code: 120\ Module: EXTM TMSETW was called to set an invalid task wait condition.
+TMSETW was called to set an invalid task wait condition.
 Register 11 contains the invalid wait bits that were specified.

-Crash code: 121\ Module: EXMY RELMEM is trying to release a task memory block not in task memory; or, during the release of the memory, the free list for task memory was found not to be in increasing address order.
-Crash code: 122\ Module: EXMY RELSYP is trying to release a system space block that does not exist in system space; or, during the release of the memory, the free list for system space was found not to be in decreasing address order.
+RELMEM is trying to release a task memory block not in task memory; or, during the release of the memory, the free list for task memory was found not to be in increasing address order.

+RELSYP is trying to release a system space block that does not exist in system space; or, during the release of the memory, the free list for system space was found not to be in decreasing address order.
 Register R9 contains the address of the current TCB.
 The value contained in register R9 can be zero.

+GETSSUB found that a shared segment's SSUB counts do not equal the segment's USE + ROLL counts.

+RELSSUB could not find the SSUB for the task disconnecting from a shared segment.

+RELSSUB found that a shared segment's SSUB counts do not equal the segment's USE + ROLL counts.

-Crash code: 131 Module: EXIN An SVC was issued, but there is no current task.
+An SVC was issued, but there is no current task.
 The contents of register set 0 at the time the fault was detected are saved at EREGS.
 Registers RE and RF contain the interrupt old PSW.

-Crash code: 132 Module: EXIN An illegal SVC call was issued from system code.
+An illegal SVC call was issued from system code.
 This was caused by issuing an SVC with an invalid SVC number, or the execution of an SVC instruction in a system state that does not permit SQS interrupts.
 The contents of register set 0 at the time the fault was detected are saved at EREGS.
 Registers RE and RF contain the interrupt old PSW.